IIIF/api/source/api/presentation/2.0/index.md

     * A content resource _MAY_ have a description.

 thumbnail
-:   A small image that represents the content of the object, such as the title page or significant image.
+:   A small image that depicts or pictorially represents the resource that the property is attached to, such as the title page, a significant image or rendering of a canvas with multiple content resources associated with it.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

     Usage:
     {: .usage}
     * A manifest _SHOULD_ have a thumbnail image that represents the entire object or work.
     * A sequence _MAY_ have a thumbnail, particularly if there are multiple sequences in a single manifest.
 Each of the thumbnails _SHOULD_ be different.
-    * A canvas _MAY_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
+    * A canvas _SHOULD_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
     * A content resource _MAY_ have a thumbnail, particularly if there is a choice of resource.

 ####  4.2.
 Rights and Licensing Properties

 attribution
 :   A human readable label that _MUST_ be displayed when the resource it is associated with is displayed or used.
-For example, this could be used to present copyright or ownership, or simply an acknowledgement of the owning and/or publishing institutions.
+For example, this could be used to present copyright or ownership statements, or simply an acknowledgement of the owning and/or publishing institutions.

     Usage:
     {: .usage}
     * Any resource _MAY_ have an attribution label.

 logo
-:   A small image that represents an individual or organization associated with the object.
+:   A small image that represents an individual or organization associated with the resource it is attached to.
 This could be the logo of the owning or hosting institution.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

     Usage:
     {: .usage}
     * Any resource _MAY_ have a logo associated with it.

 license
-:   A link to a resource that describes the license or rights statement under which the resource is being used.
+:   A link to an external resource that describes the license or rights statement under which the resource is being used.
 The rationale for this being a URI and not a human readable label is that typically there is one license for many resources, and the text is too long to be displayed to the user along with the object.
 If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead.

     Usage:
     {: .usage}